Kunz languages for numerical semigroups are context sensitive: Preliminaries, definitions and motivation

 In this section we introduce the concepts, terminology, and notation to be used in the third section.
 At the same time, we explain the motivation for the research presented.
 Also, we include examples to illustrate the concepts introduced and prepare material to be used in the last section.

 We divide the section into three subsections.
 The first contains the material on numerical semigroups needed.
 The second recalls, somewhat informally, the basics on formal languages.
-In the third subsection we define Kunz words, later used to define Kunz languages.
+In the third subsection we define Kunz words, a concept already appearing in the literature, later used to define Kunz languages.